6etacat/refer/README.md

 ## Note
+Original package from [Licheng Yu](https://github.com/lichengunc) is for Python 2.
+This package is modified to support Python 3 by [Edgar Margffoy-Tuay](https://github.com/andfoy).
+More setup instructions added by [Yicong (Michael) Mao](https://github.com/6etacat).

 This API is able to load all 4 referring expression datasets, i.e., RefClef, RefCOCO, RefCOCO+ and RefCOCOg.
 They are with different train/val/test split by UNC, Google and UC Berkeley respectively.
 We provide all kinds of splits here.
 Note, RefCOCO+ may change in the future as we are still cleaning it.